ibm-cloud-docs/account/account_overview.md

 <dt>Service instances or resources</dt>
 <dd>Services in {{site.data.keyword.Bluemix_notm}} are either resource group- or Cloud Foundry-based.
 Service instances that can be added to a resource group and managed by using {{site.data.keyword.Bluemix_notm}} Identity and Access Management (IAM) are called resources.
 Service instances that are added to Cloud Foundry orgs and spaces have a separate access management system by using Cloud Foundry roles.
 For more information, see [What is a resource?](/docs/resources/acct_resources.html#resource)</dd>
 <dt>API keys</dt>
 <dd>An API key is a unique code that is passed in to an API to identify the calling application or user.
-You can use platform API keys, whic are associated with user identities, and you can create other API keys for service IDs.
+You can use platform API keys, which are associated with user identities, and you can create other API keys for service IDs.
 For more information, see [Understanding API keys](/docs/iam/apikeys.html#manapikey).</dd>
 <dt>Access groups</dt>
 <dd>You can create an access group to organize a set of users and service IDs into a single entity and easily assign permissions.
 You can assign a single policy to the group instead of assigning the same access multiple times per individual user or service ID.
 For more information, see [Setting up access groups](/docs/iam/groups.html#groups).</dd>
 <dt>Resource groups</dt>